LondonAlgorithms/website/speaker_guidelines.md

 - A good quality photograph of yourself
 - A one-sentence abstract that answers the question: what will I learn from this presentation?
 - Links to any reading material students should review beforehand
-- Email these to danieljohngrant@gmail.com
+- Some excercises that students can work through together (e.g. https://github.com/LondonAlgorithms/PokerHands)
+- Email these to danieljohngrant@gmail.com or post them to the [Slack group](https://github.com/LondonAlgorithms/PokerHands) - ideally you'll share your exercises a little while before the event and get feedback (this will help iron out any issues or stumbling blocks)

 ---

 ## Talk prep

-Remember, that your audience will have mixed abilities.
-Some will have will have never studied algorithms before whilst others may be Maths grads!
+Remember, that you will be talking to an audience of mixed abilities.
+Some will have will be unfamiliar with advanced Maths and CS concepts.

+Try to:

 - Keep the presentation as accessible as possible
-- Make the first challenge easy and let each subsequent challenge build upon the former
+- Make the first challenge easy (so everyone gets a foot in the dorr) and let subsequent challenges become more challenging
 - Provide helpers to abstract away any code that it is not related to the algorithm or too complicated for a 1 hour dojo

-However, clever you think members of the audience are going to be, keep your presentation simple and don't over-prepare!

 Here's a few tips to keep your presentation accessible: